tradinghours/tradinghours-python/README.md

 ## Alternative: Web API

 Prefer not to install a Python library?
-Use our [REST API](https://docs.tradinghours.com/3.x/introduction) instead.
+Use our [REST API](https://docs.tradinghours.com/3.x/introduction), access the data on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTSZ1CSMLC), or [get in touch](https://www.tradinghours.com/contact) with us for more information.

 ## License